 Stiffness in your underarm after lymph node removal.
 Gentle exercises and massage therapy can help with stiffness.
 Don’t use hair removal creams, strong deodorants, or shave under your arm for about 2 weeks after surgery.

 Lack of feeling in the skin on your breast, chest, or upper arm.
 When your breast is removed, nerves must be cut.
 This may cause short-term numbness.
 Often, most of the feeling slowly returns.
-It can take a year or 2 after surgery.
+It can take a year or two after surgery.
 Some numbness may be permanent.

 Phantom breast sensations.
 You may feel like your breast is still there.
 People who lose limbs often have this feeling, too.
 It often gets better or goes away over time.